SilkRose/Pony/stories/sorrows-of-the-sleeping/sorrows-of-the-sleeping.md

 ***

 Applejack rolled over onto her back in her sleep, pulling Fluttershy's hand and arm with her.
-This woke up Fluttershy who was caught off guard.
+This woke up Fluttershy, who was caught off guard.

 "Uh, hello?"
 Fluttershy whispered.

 She looked over and noticed how close Applejack was and that she was holding her hand.

-"Applejack?"
-She asked meekly as a blush started to form on her face.
+"Applejack?" she asked meekly as a blush started to form on her face.

 Applejack twitched in her sleep, squeezing Fluttershy's hand.
 "Flutter…"